Layr-Labs/eigensdk-rs/crates/operator/README.md

       ```

 2. **Processing Logic**: Implement the computation function that processes task inputs and produces outputs
-   - This function will be called the operator recieve an `NEW_TASK_EVENT_SELECTOR` event.
+   - This function will be called when the operator recieve a `NEW_TASK_EVENT_SELECTOR` event.
    - You can specify the input and output types of the task.

     ```rust